UEFA Certificate in Football Management (UEFA CFM)

 The 3rd seminar focuses on the oral examinations and the graduation ceremony.
 Moreover, participants will engage in a practical simulation activity based on the sports and commercial operations of a UEFA Champions League match.
 The oral examinations are an essential part of the programme and will be based around the assignments and modules studied on the programme.

-The formal graduation ceremony and dinner will take place in the evening of the last day for participants who have successfully completed the UEFA CFM.
+The formal graduation ceremony and dinner will take place in the evening of the last day of the 3rd face-to-face seminar for participants who have successfully completed the UEFA CFM.

 A programme for working professionals

 The amount of work necessary to complete the UEFA CFM is estimated to be around 300 hours, taking into account approximately four days per online module (including the written assignments).
 The blended learning approach allows greater flexibility with the workload and thus enables participants to undertake the programme while continuing with their day-to-day job.

 The three face-to-face seminars will cover two full-days each, resulting in two to three over-night stays for the participants.
 The seminars will partially take place over the weekend (Friday/Saturday) and thus limiting the amount of time away from work.

 Participants will be graded on the basis of: